 One of the interesting features of real estate investing is the variety of financing options available.
 Indeed, one such option is the partially amortized loan.
 Certainly, this type of loan is popular among commercial real estate investors, as it offers some compelling benefits.
-In this article, we’ll review the definition of a partially amortized loan, contrasting it with a fully amortized loan.
-Also, we’ll discuss whether it’s the right type of loan for you.
+In this article, we’ll review the definition of a partially amortized loan, contrasting it with the fully amortized loan definition.
+Furthermore, we’ll consider the pros and cons of a partially amortized loan.
+We’ll also discuss whether it’s the right type of loan for you.
 Finally, we’ll finish with an example calculation and frequently asked questions.

 What Is a Partially Amortized Loan (PAL)?

-The definition of a PAL is straightforward.
-Uniquely, it’s a loan that amortizes only partially during the loan term before the borrower makes a balloon payment.
+The definition of a partially amortized loan is straightforward.
+Uniquely, the PAL amortizes only partially during the loan term before the borrower makes a balloon payment.
 In other words, the loan term is shorter than the amortization period.
 Truly, a PAL usually charges a fixed interest rate for a period of seven to nine years.
 Usually, the amortization period is 30 years, often more than 20 years longer than the term.
 Eventually, when the term ends, the borrower pays off the remaining balance with a single balloon payment.

 For amortizing loans, the loan payments are the same each month.
 Overall, what varies is the split between repayment of principal and payment of interest.
 To begin with, most of each payment goes toward interest.
 However, as time goes by, the pendulum swings toward principal, and by the end, the payment is virtually all-principal.
 Certainly, this reflects the lender’s determination to collect its profit up front.